 - Unlike other payment services, Stripe’s developer-based customization and integration tools are available to anyone.
 Users will find a well-documented list of APIs, SDKs, and code samples on the provider’s website to create their own custom checkouts, subscriptions, app integrations, and mobile apps.

-- Since its launch, Stripe has also developed a long list of business products which includes embedded finance, payment orchestration, and revenue and finance automation.
+- Since its launch, Stripe has also developed a long list of business products, including embedded finance, payment orchestration, and revenue and finance automation.

 - Large-volume companies can avail of interchange plus rates to help maximize savings.